Last updated and effective from 16 March 2021

 Data control responsibilities

-For the purposes of GDPR, the Publisher is the data controller of any personal data submitted to the KWS Control Panel by Authorised Users.
+For the purposes of the GDPRs, the Publisher is the data controller of any personal data submitted to the KWS Control Panel by Authorised Users.
 The Publisher is responsible for informing SuperAwesome of any authorisation or credential changes required, should an Authorised User’s access need to be added or revoked.

 What Authorised Users’ data do we process?